-The global mobile commerce market size was $459 billion in 2018 and is expected to cross $693 billion in 2019.
-Given this 51% YoY forecasted increase in mobile commerce transactions, it is important for retailers to start paying attention to it.
+The global mobile commerce market size was $628 billion in 2020 and is expected to grow 34% between 2021 and 2026.
+Given this increase in mobile commerce transactions, it is important for retailers to start paying attention to mobile shopping carts.

-According to eMarketer, mobile commerce constitutes ~63% of total online retail sales and that share is expected to reach 73% by 2021.
+According to eMarketer, mobile commerce constitutes ~63% of total online retail sales and that share is expected to reach 73% by the end of 2021.

-By investing in mobile commerce and building a mobile website that minimizes mobile shopping cart abandonment and maximizes mobile sales conversions.
+By investing in mobile commerce and building a mobile shop that minimizes mobile shopping cart abandonment and maximizes your mobile conversion rate.

-According to a Barilliance study, the mobile shopping cart abandonment rate is much higher than that on any other device.
-During the Black Friday sale of 2017, the mobile shopping cart abandonment rate was 77.8%, compared with a 67.1% desktop cart abandonment rate.
+According to a Barilliance study, the rate of mobile cart abandonment rate is much higher than that on any other device.

 So, it becomes essential for online retailers to ensure that they have a solid mcommerce strategy that drives conversions.
-And providing a good mobile shopping experience is key for that.
+And providing a good mobile shopping experience is key to that.

 Let’s take a look at some of the best strategies that you can use to deliver a great mobile shopping experience and win at commerce to grow your mobile shop: